juxhouse/bela-resources/API.md

 Creates/updates a built element with the given attributes.

-Modeled elements that have the same path (see "ElementPath" section below) as a new built element, will have `(Model)` appended to their name.
+Modeled elements that have the same [path](#elementpath) as a new built element, will have `(Model)` appended to their name.

 ```
 {
   "op": "upsert-element"
   "path": ElementPath           // Primary key.
-  "type": ElementType           // See ElementType below.
+  "type": ElementType           // See ElementType schema below.
   "name": String                // Optional.
 Defaults to last segment in the path.
   "technology": Technology      // Optional.
+See Technology schema below.
   "third-party": boolean        // Optional.
 Defaults to false.
   "description": String         // Optional.
+1000 characters max.
   "extra": Object               // Optional.
 Any extra information you want to store.
 It is opaque to BELA.
 }
 ```

 ### `add-dependencies`

-Receives an array of dependencies and adds them as dependencies `from` the given element.
+Receives an array of [dependencies](#dependency) and adds them as dependencies `from` the given element.

-This operation DOES NOT delete any other existing dependencies.

 ```
 {
   "op": "add-dependencies"
   "from": ElementPath
-  "dependencies": [Dependency]  // See Dependency below.
+  "dependencies": [Dependency]  // See Dependency schema below.
 }
 ```

 ### `add-containments`

-Receives an array of element paths and adds them as direct `contents` of the given `container`.
+Receives an array of element [paths](#elementpath) and adds them as direct `contents` of the given `container`.

 This operation:
   - Removes `contents` from their old containers, if any, since elements can only be contained by a single container.